-30. The representative of Jordan said that a draft Competition Law had been submitted to Parliament for review and approval.
+33. The representative of Jordan said that a draft Law on the Prevention of Monopolistic Practices and Encouragement of Competition had been submitted to Parliament for review and approval.
 An English translation of the law, once available, would be provided to the Working Party.